ilkkanml/TV_Project_Platform/project-bible/06-security-bible.md

 - Passwords must be hashed.
 - Plain text passwords must never be stored.
 - Password hashes must never be returned by the API.
+- Password hashes must never be logged.
 - Login must be rate limited.
 - Register must be rate limited.
 - Refresh token endpoints must be protected.
 - Logout must invalidate refresh tokens where possible.
+- Disabled users must not access protected resources.
+- Suspended users should be restricted according to business rules.

 Recommended password hashing: